allnightlight/LTI_Pole_Estimation/casestudies/doc.md

 The figure 3.1.2 shows some examples of the pair of the targeted pole distribution and the trained one, which are selected randomly among the trained networks.
-It can be seen that all the poles are missed.
+It can be seen that all the poles are missed and that estimated poles are not always but sometimes located beyond the unit circle, which means that the estimated LRN system might be unstable.

 <img src = "./img/pole_distribution_discrepancy_case_study_001a.png" width = "50%">
 Figure 3.1.1 Learning curves of the discrepancy between the true pole distribution and the estimated one